 This course is made up of lectures, tutorials and workshops in semester 2.

 1. A 2,500w essay exploring an ethical issue of their choice (60%) (ILO 1, 2, 3)

-2. An output that could be shared on social media (e.g. vlog, blog, podcast, infographic) exploring a contemporary substance use issue, written for a lay audience (30%) (ILO 1, 2, 3, 4) (please see Box 41)
+2. A team-produced output that could be shared on social media (e.g. vlog, blog, podcast, infographic) discussing a contemporary ethical debate, written for a lay audience (30%) (ILO 1, 2, 3, 4) (please see Box 41)

 3. A 500w reflection on team task, submitted with essay (10%) (ILO 3)

 The aim of this course is to enable students from a range of different disciplines to develop a critical understanding of the role of ethics in public health.

 This course aims to facilitate student's critical engagement with a range of theoretical perspective to advance their understanding of ethical issues in relation to public health.
 Through this, it aims to equip students with the skills to evaluate different ways of analysing an issue, and use these skills 'in practice' to unpack and explore contemporary morally-shaped issues - for example: palliative care and assisted dying; organ donation and allocation; vaccinations; precision medicine.
 The course assessment aims to encourage students to become reflexive, critical, and confident contributors to wider social debate on this topic.

 By the end of this course students will be able to:

 1. Outline and critically appraise the role of ethics in understanding contemporary public health issues.

 2. Synthesise evidence and apply their own disciplinary learning to formulate an informed response to ethical dilemmas in public health.